 Lea Park Workshop

-From entering the building the eye is drawn up three stories via straight flights of stairs to a carefully positioned light well to the rear of a mezzanine.
-Its natural light threads through the buildings rich interiors to crate a linear focal point amplifying the sense of space.
+A carefully positioned light well to the rear of a mezzanine draws the eye up two flights of stairs, its natural light threading through the buildings rich interiors to create a linear focal point, amplifying the overall sense of space.